ComicallyNormal-Industries/shallowriver/README.md

 **Shallow River is a neccessary optimization for Phyiscal AI where latency is the main bottleneck.** Industries such as VR and robotics are highly sensitive to frame latency where current approaches fall short.

+## Orin Setup

+Follow this installation guide, this project assumes you are using JetPack 7.2 paired with Jetson Linux 39.2 [https://docs.nvidia.com/jetson/orin-nano-devkit/user-guide/latest/quick_start.html](https://docs.nvidia.com/jetson/orin-nano-devkit/user-guide/latest/quick_start.html)

+## Camera requirements

+This project is setup by default to support up to two USB webcams that run 1920x1080 at 30 fps using v4l2src.
+If your camera does not support this format then you will have to update the camera definitions in `inc/camera_defs.hpp` to match what your camera supports.

 ## Install

 To install using the provided apt .deb package use this command, or follow the build instructions to compile from source.
 Download the shallowriver.deb to /tmp and run the command there so that it does not get blocked by usr read and write protections.